Home Site Map Postwar Lionel Soviet Trains Train Shows Contact Us

 Photo of the other side.

-A very presentable 60-year-old set!
-The cars will look great on a shelf or on a layout -- the set is ready to enjoy as all lights and couplers work!
+High-quality cars!
+It is a gorgeous 75-year-old set that was certainly taken care of by its former owner!
+The cars will look great on a shelf or on a layout.
+The set is ready to enjoy as all lights and couplers work!

 Hints for buying